Lesterpaintstheworld/terminal-velocity/style_guide.md

 - **Quality Assessment Criteria**:
   - Ensure all technical elements related to AI and economics are accurately represented.
   - Validate claims with credible sources to maintain narrative integrity.
   - Maintain consistency in chapter headings and scene breaks.
   - Foster narrative engagement through character development and emotional depth.
+  - **Formatting Guidelines**:
+    - While formatting rules are established, there are inconsistencies in the application across various documents.
+A checklist for adherence could be useful.

 ## Tone and Voice
 - Maintain a consistent tone that reflects the themes of the narrative.